kyleshank/docs/updating-plugins.md

 Updating Plugins for Craft 3
 ============================

-The general concept of plugins and plugin-supplied component types remains mostly the same in Craft 3, but all the implementation details have changed.
+Craft 3 is a complete rewrite of the CMS, built on Yii 2.
+Due to the scope of changes in Yii 2, there was no feasible way to port Craft to it without breaking every plugin in the process.
+So we took it as an [opportunity](http://www.urbandictionary.com/define.php?term=double%20transgression%20theory) to refactor several major areas of the system.

+The primary goals of the refactoring were:

+- Establish new [coding guidelines and best practices](coding-guidelines.md), optimizing for performance, clarity, and maintainability.
+- Identify areas where Craft was needlessly reinventing the wheel, and stop doing that.
+- Support modern development toolkits (Composer, PostgreSQL, etc.).

+The end result is a faster, leaner, and much more elegant codebase for core development and plugin development alike.
+We hope you enjoy it.

-Before reading through this guide, make sure you’ve read through [Upgrading from Craft 2](upgrade.md) and [Intro to Plugin Dev](plugin-intro.md).
+Before reading through this guide, make sure you’ve read through [Upgrading from Craft 2](upgrade.md) and [Intro to Plugin Dev](plugin-intro.md) for some background info about developing plugins and sites with Craft 3.

 - [High Level Notes](#high-level-notes)
 - [Service Names](#service-names)